saranshrakshak/DigHum100/README.md

 README.txt:                    A plain text version of README.

-opiate_analysis.ipynb:         A Jupiter Notebook File for DataStructure visualization.
+opiate_analysis.ipynb:         A Jupiter Notebook file for datastructure processing and visualization.

-opiate_analysis.py:            A Python script for Datastructure visualization.
+opiate_analysis.py:            A Python script for datastructure processing visualization.

 op_data.csv:                   Data set provided by the Center for Medicare and Medicaid Services.

 IRSIncomeByZipCode.csv:        Data set for zip code average incomes provided by the IRS and modified by Jon Loyens (twitter@jonloyens) on data.world.

 storyboard_dighum.pdf:         A storyboard for this project.

+opiate_analysis.pfd:           A PDF of Python script of datastructure processing and visualization in Jupyter Notebook.